Startr/WEB-Sage.Education-docs/docs/tutorials/text-to-speech/Kokoro-FastAPI-integration.md

 docker run -d -p 8880:8880 -p 7860:7860 remsky/kokoro-fastapi-cpu:latest
 ```

-## Setting up Open WebUI to use `Kokoro-FastAPI`
+## Setting up Sage WebUI to use `Kokoro-FastAPI`

-To use Kokoro-FastAPI with Open WebUI, follow these steps:
+To use Kokoro-FastAPI with Sage WebUI, follow these steps:

 - Open the Admin Panel and go to `Settings` -> `Audio`
 - Set your TTS Settings to match the following: